The Way Forward Report Card: The First Six Months

 Release a New Provincial Tourism Product Development Plan (Action 1.16)

-- Meetings held with industry partners to inform the development of the Provincial Tourism Product Development Plan.
+- Meetings were held with industry partners to inform the development of the Provincial Tourism Product Development Plan.

 - Provision of industry partner supports such as facilitation and coordination of priorities and opportunity management for five regional destination development plans will be included (Labrador, Western, Central, Eastern and Northeast Avalon).